QuanHoangNgoc/Stroke-Analysis-Data-Driven-Exploration/README.md

 - 🔬 Provided **data-backed insights** for preventive healthcare measures.
 - 📊 Achieved a **ROC-AUC score of 0.9003**, ensuring model robustness.

-## 👨‍💻 Author - Support & Contributions
+## 👨‍💻 Author - Contributions & Donation
 This project was developed by **Quan-Hoang-Ngoc** and Group 9 from **University of Information Technology (UIT), Ho Chi Minh City, Vietnam**.

 If you found this project useful, consider supporting: